iRon7/Get-MarkdownHelp/README.md

 > * The URL for the link, which you can optionally enclose in angle brackets.
 > * The optional title for the link, which you can enclose in double quotes, single quotes, or parentheses.

-For the comment-base help implementation, the second part should be placed in the `.LINK` section to automaticaaly listed in the end of the document.
+For the comment-base help implementation, the second part should be placed in the `.LINK` section to automatically listed in the end of the document.
 The reference will be hidden if the label is an explicit empty string(`""`).

 * **Quick Links**
-Any phrase existing of a combination a alphanumeric characters spaces, underscores and dashes between squared brackets (e.g. `[my link]`) will be linked to the (automatic) anchor id in the document, e.g.: `[my link](#my-link)`.
+Any phrase existing of a combination alphanumeric characters, spaces, underscores and dashes between squared brackets (e.g. `[my link]`) will be linked to the (automatic) anchor id in the document, e.g.: `[my link](#my-link)`.

 > **Note:** There is no confirmation if the internal anchor really exists.

 * **Parameter Links**
-Parameter links are simular to [Quick Links](#Quick-Links) but start with a dash and contain an existing parameter name possibly followed by the word "parameter".
+Parameter links are similar to [Quick Links](#Quick-Links) but start with a dash and contain an existing parameter name possibly followed by the word "parameter".
 E.g.: `[-AlternateEOL]` or `[-AlternateEOL paramater]`.
 In this example, the parameter link will refer to the internal [-AlternateEOL paramater](#-AlternateEOL-paramater).